sakuttomon/CS416-Sound/notebook.md

 ### 11/9/24 - Note to Frequency Program

-To start on my chiptune synthesizer project, I wrote a program within the [`note-to-frequency`](code/note-to-frequency/) directory to learn how I will take note inputs from the user and convert them to interactable frequencies.
+To start on my chiptune synthesizer project, I wrote a program within the [`note-to-frequency`](code/note-to-frequency/) directory to learn how I will take note inputs from the user and convert them to interactive frequencies.
 More details on how the program works in its dedicated [`README`](code/note-to-frequency/README.md).
 The calculation and frequency validation follows the Wikipedia article
 "[Piano key frequencies](https://en.wikipedia.org/wiki/Piano_key_frequencies)".
 Some lessons I learned: